JWeinelt/GemBot/README.md

 - **Server statistics**
 - **Integration with external APIs** for dynamic content

-The bot utilized **discord.js** to interact with the Discord API, but due to time and prioritization, the bot was never fully finished or deployed.
+The bot utilized **JDA** to interact with the Discord API, but due to time and prioritization, the bot was never fully finished or deployed.

 ---